charlieschwabacher/gestalt/README.md

 The GraphQL Schema Language is a shorthand to describe types in a GraphQL schema and a recent addition to the GraphQL spec.
-The Schema Language doesn't cover resolution, but if you are willing to accept some reasonable defaults, Gestalt is able to define resolution for you with only a little extra information.
+The Schema Language doesn't cover resolution, but if you are willing to accept some reasonable defaults, Gestalt is able to define resolution for you.

-Gestalt is designed to make it really for small teams of 1-10 developers to build APIs quickly.
+Gestalt is designed to make it really easy for small teams of 1-10 developers to build GraphQL APIs quickly.
 Its also designed not to lock you in - you can build an API with Gestalt, make changes quickly, and then replace pieces of it one at a time as your app grows and your needs change.

 Writing a Schema
 ----------------
 The first step towards building an app with Gestalt is writing a schema.
-Gestalt defines the base mutation and query types, the Relay Node interface and connection types, and a few directives, and an additional `Date` scalar type.
-In the `schema.graphql` file you provide, you are only expected to define your object, interface and union types.
+Gestalt defines the base mutation and query types, the Relay Node interface and connection types, and a few directives and additional scalar types for you.
+In the `schema.graphql` file you provide, you are only expected to define your object types.

 Any Objects you define extending the Node interface result in database tables.
-Objects and arrays they reference are stored in Postgres as structured data, and relationships between objects are defined with directives.
+Other objects and arrays they reference are stored in Postgres as json, and relationships between nodes are specified with directives.

 Mutations are defined separately using javascript and are attached to the schema in a second pass.

 ```GraphQL
 type User extends Node {